-- 103. Given published reports about SARS-CoV-2 and the outbreak of the pandemic, it is likely that persons who were pre-symptomatic or asymptomatic and unknowingly carrying SARS-CoV-2, including but not limited to patrons, visitors, and employees were present at Plaintiff's business premises immediately before the closure orders were issued. - 104.
-SARS-CoV-2 droplets have been conveyed from infected persons (whether symptomatic, pre-symptomatic, or asymptomatic) to solid surfaces, including but not limited to furniture, doors, floors, bathroom facilities, and into the air and HVAC systems at Plaintiff's business premises, causing damage and alteration to physical property and ambient air at the premises.
-Aerosolized SARS-CoV-2 has entered the air in Plaintiff's business premises. - 105.
+- 100. Given published reports about SARS-CoV-2 and the outbreak of the pandemic, it is likely that persons who were pre-symptomatic or asymptomatic and unknowingly carrying SARS-CoV-2, including but not limited to patrons, visitors, and employees were present at Plaintiff's business premises immediately before the closure orders were issued. - 101.
+SARS-CoV-2 droplets have been conveyed from infected persons (whether symptomatic, pre-symptomatic, or asymptomatic) to solid surfaces, including but not limited to furniture, doors, floors, bathroom facilities, and restaurant supplies, and into the air and HVAC systems at Plaintiff's business premises, causing damage and alteration to physical property and ambient air at the premises.
+Aerosolized SARS-CoV-2 has entered the air in Plaintiff's business premises. - 102.
 Plaintiff sustained actual loss, including but not limited to substantial sums spent to remediate physical damage to its property, such as for cleaning and disinfecting premises, repairing or replacing air filtration systems, remodeling and reconfiguring physical spaces, and other measures to reduce or eliminate the presence of the SARS-CoV-2 on its properties.
+Such remediation measures have been ongoing because of the continuous and repeated recurrence of SARS-CoV-2 while the pandemic persists. - 103.
+Pursuant to the "Communicable Disease Property Damage" additional coverage, the Policy expressly covers, among other things, "the reasonable and necessary costs incurred . . . for the: (a) Cleanup, removal and disposal of . . . communicable disease from insured property."
+By providing for the "cleanup, removal and disposal of . . . communicable disease," the All Risk Policy explicitly recognizes that communicable disease, like COVID-19, physically damages property.

-Such remediation measures have been ongoing because of the continuous and repeated recurrence of SARS-CoV-2 while the pandemic persists. - 106.
-In addition to physical damage, Plaintiff's insured premises also have suffered direct physical loss.
-The on-site SARS-CoV-2, fomites, and respiratory droplets or droplet nuclei containing SARS-CoV-2 have attached to and deprived, partially and totally, Plaintiff of the physical use of its insured premises by making them unsafe and unusable and thereby lost. - 107.
-These direct physical losses to Plaintiff's insured premises include without limitation the rendering of its insured property from a satisfactory state to a state dangerous and/or unsatisfactory for use because of the fortuitous presence and effect of SARS-CoV-2, fomites, and respiratory droplets or droplet nuclei directly upon the property.
+- 104. In addition to physical damage, Plaintiff's insured premises also have suffered direct physical loss.
+The on-site SARS-CoV-2, fomites, and respiratory droplets or droplet nuclei containing SARS-CoV-2 have attached to and deprived, partially and totally, Plaintiff of the physical use of its insured premises by making them unsafe and unusable and thereby lost. - 105.
+These direct physical losses to Plaintiff's insured premises include without limitation the rendering of its insured property from a satisfactory state to a state dangerous and/or unsatisfactory for use because of the fortuitous presence and effect of SARS-CoV-2, fomites, and respiratory droplets or droplet nuclei directly upon the property. - 106.
+These direct physical losses to Plaintiff's insured premises include without limitation the direct physical loss of the ability to use Plaintiff's premises for their primary functions. - 107.
+Plaintiff also has incurred substantial costs in an attempt to mitigate the suspension of its business operations, including without limitation expenses incurred for reconfiguration, to the extent possible.
+Plaintiff would not have incurred those costs but for either direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19.